Guidelines for authors

 computo-pdf: default

-You can customize most of the entries in that file except project:, published: and format:.
+You can customize most of the entries in that file except project:, published:, draft:, license: and format:.
 If your contribution is accepted for publication, the associate editors will modify parts of this file accordingly.

 The next step is to inform Computo of the other packages, tools and environment that your paper might depend upon.
 It is important to freeze their versions to ensure reproducibility.
 This step is inherently handled differently whether you are an R, Python or Julia user.